lostjared/acidcamGL/README.md

 	1

 save the file then when in the program press the L key to toggle the playlist on and off and use the arrow keys to move through the list.
+To use the playlist file its he same as the keys just with
+use:
+	./acid -L playist.txt -g -p filters